This Version Posted: September 16, 2021

 If symptoms are severe, including difficulty breathing, chest pain, confusion or losing consciousness, you should be seen in the Emergency Department immediately.

-NHH’s COVID-19 Assessment Centre (1000 DePalma Dr., in Cobourg) is now located in a new trailer space immediately outside the hospital’s Emergency Department entrance.
-A dedicated entry/exit is available to the new assessment centre.
+NHH’s COVID-19 Assessment Centre (1000 DePalma Dr., in Cobourg) is now located in a trailer space immediately outside the hospital’s Emergency Department entrance, A dedicated entry/exit is available to the new assessment centre, directly adjacent to the Emergency Department entrance.

 NHH’s COVID-19 Assessment Centre is now operating on an appointment-basis only.
 Walk-ins will no longer be accepted.
 To book an appointment, call 905-377-7783.
 The assessment centre is open daily from 8 am to 4 pm for pre-booked appointments.

-The centre is open Mondays to Thursdays from 9 am to 5 pm (closed Fridays, Saturdays and Sundays).
+The centre is open on Tuesdays and Thursdays from 8:30 am to 4:30 pm.
 To book an appointment for COVID-19 test, call the local Assessment Centre directly at 705-395-1801.
 Please do not go to the Assessment Centre without first calling to book an appointment.
 Please do not call Campbellford Memorial Hospital either.

-The Trent Hills COVID 19 Assessment Centre is located at Campbellford Memorial Hospital on the basement level in the former paramedic bay and offices.
+The Trent Hills COVID 19 Assessment Centre is located at Campbellford Memorial Hospital (146 Oliver Rd., in Campbellford) on the basement level in the former paramedic bay and offices.
 Access to the site is through a drive-up centre.
 All visitors are to remain in their cars, and Assessment Centre staff will provide assessment/testing to you while you remain in your vehicle.

 To book an appointment for testing, call the Haliburton County COVID-19 Community Assessment Centre at 705-457-1212 (press 6) during regular business hours.
 You can seek an appointment if you are a Haliburton County resident and meet any of the following criteria: